 As a company, Airbnb works to identify and ban users who go against its rules and regulations.
 They’re able to do this by tracking the single IP address or the same contact information that hosts use across multiple accounts they manage.

 Yet, you are still able to create more than one active Airbnb account.
 However, this is not recommended if you only have one or two properties and are marketing to the same target guest.

-Although managing duplicated, multiple accounts is indeed banned, there are instances where it can be beneficial to make different accounts:
+Although managing duplicated accounts and listings is indeed banned, there are instances where it can be beneficial to make different accounts: